tanweijie123/tp/docs/DeveloperGuide.md

 **API** :
 [`Ui.java`](https://github.com/AY2021S1-CS2103T-T13-3/tp/tree/master/src/main/java/seedu/address/ui/Ui.java)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ClientListPanel`, `StatusBarFooter`, `ClientInfoPage` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.
+The UI consists of a `MainWindow` that is made up of several parts e.g.`CommandBox`, `ResultDisplay`, `ClientListPanel`, `StatusBarFooter`, `Homepage` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

-The `UI` component uses JavaFx UI framework.
+The `UI` component uses JavaFx and ControlsFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-T13-3/tp/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T13-3/tp/tree/master/src/main/resources/view/MainWindow.fxml)

-The `UI` component,
+The `UI` component interacts with these external API:

-* Executes user commands using the `Logic` component.
+* `Logic` : Performs the Execution of user's commands.
-* Listens for changes to `Model` data so that the UI can be updated with the modified data.
+* `Model` : Listens for changes to data so that the UI can be updated with the modified data.

 ### Logic component